 The interim unaudited condensed consolidated financial statements of the Company have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission, or SEC.
 Certain information and note disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles, or GAAP, have been condensed or omitted according to such SEC rules and regulations.
 However, management believes that the disclosures included in these interim condensed consolidated financial statements are adequate to make the information presented not misleading.
-The accompanying unauditedcondensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
-In the opinion of management, all normal and recurring adjustments necessary to present fairly the financial condition of the Company at March 31, 2020 and results of operations for all periods presented have been made.
-The results of operations for thethree months ended March 31, 2020 should not be construed as indicative of the results to be expected for future periods or the full year.
+The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
+In the opinion of management, all normal and recurring adjustments necessary to present fairly the financial condition of the Company at June 30, 2020 and results of operations for all periods presented have been made.
+The results of operations for the three and six months ended June 30, 2020 should not be construed as indicative of the results to be expected for future periods or the full year.